What are the steps to decorate your new home?

 Out with the old, in with the new

 There is value in keeping mementos from your previous home to your new home, but developing the maturity of your home's style is a great way to help you to have a defined home.

 When it comes to fitting furniture certain larger pieces should take priority, such as safes, beds, wardrobes and drawers.
 Assembling these first allows smaller pieces to fit around these harder to move items.

 No matter how much you love and feel confident about a piece of furniture, you may not love it in years to come.
 Your style will continually evolve as you grow into your new home, so you’ll want to resist splurging as soon as you move into your new home.
 Use cheaper furniture pieces as placeholders until you’re certain you know what design style is perfect for you - you’ll be glad you did.

 It's the small details that matter

-Looking for a new property?
-Discover more of our listings in the Essex and surrounding areas today.
+Looking to buy a new property in Colchester?
+Discover more of our listings in Essex and surrounding areas today.

 Oakheart Property are proud to have an experienced team of sales and letting agents who go above and beyond to help clients with all of their property needs.
 Get in touch and find out how we can help you.